Geo-Gabe/postgres-address-search-api/README.md

 ## Endpoint Usage <a name = "usage"></a>

-Open http://localhost:3001/api/v1/ <= append address to search at this after /
+Open http://localhost:3001/api/v1/ <= append the address or partial address after /